SINISTERX69/SQL_Retriever_Chatbot_gr/README.md

 SQL Data Retriever is a chat-based interface designed to interact with a local `SQLite` database using natural language queries.
 It provides a way for users to fetch data from a company database by simply typing queries in conversational language.
 The system translates these queries into SQL `SELECT` statements and retrieves the relevant data.

+This project can be further modified to integrate it with a MySQL data for real-world applications.

 ## Features

 - **Natural Language Interface**: Allows users to input queries in natural language.